 Courses designated (H) in the listing above are high school Honors courses.
-In addition, some, but not all, math/science college courses may be designated as honors when taken by NMMI high school cadets for high school credit.
+In addition, some, but not all, social science/business administration college courses may be designated as honors when taken by NMMI high school cadets for high school credit.
 A listing of these courses is available upon request.
-(See page 55 for definition of NMMI high school Honors courses.)
+(See page 64 for definition of NMMI high school Honors courses.)